slowernews/wisdom-tldr/chapters/3-3_action_time.md

 Dream big.

-An ambitious goal sets the bar so high that even a failure can be considered a success by ordinary standards.
-If your dreams don’t frighten you, they are not big enough.
+An ambitious goal sets the bar so high that even failure can feel like success by ordinary standards.
+If your dreams don’t scare you, they’re not big enough.

-Our present (in)actions will compound into the future we will experience.
-Futurism is a study of time.
-Anomalies often represent the future but to our eyes they seem strange.
+Our present actions (or inaction) compound into the future we’ll live.
+Futurism studies time—today’s anomalies often preview tomorrow, though they appear strange now.

 > *"A man without a vision for his future always return to his past."
 -- vox populi*